pudumagico/nesy25/README.md

 The relevant elements of the project are:
 - (1) utilities for encoding the scene graph and question into ASP.
 Perfect information refers to the ground truth scene graph.
 Clingo is the solver.
 - (2) utilities for evaluating the pipeline or parts thereof.
 The csvlogger is a convenience wrapper around the logfiles, for evaluating and comparing runs.
 - (3) the scene processing pipeline itself.
 Contains models for object detection (owl) and attribute/relation classification (clip).
 Additionally contains code to process bounding boxes and extract relevant concept from the question and perform minor input sanitization.
-For details see Hadl (2023)
+For details see attached master thesis.
 - (4) wrapper around llms used for question parsing into asp.
 Includes output sanitization and error handling.
 - (5) prompt templates and assembly (various in context selection and prompting strategies).
 - (6) algorithmic evaluation engine for ground truth scene graphs.
 Given a scene graph and semantic question representation tries to parse question as graph operations to obtain answer.
 Includes error classification, as both engine and gt data from GQA are imperfect.